Topic No. 263: Buyout Agreements

 The landlord must file a copy of the fully signed buyout agreement with the Rent Board within 14 days after the tenant’s deadline to cancel the agreement expires (i.e. since the tenant has 45 days to cancel, the buyout agreement must be filed between 46 and 59 days after the agreement was signed by all parties).
 The landlord is not required to file a buyout agreement that has been canceled by the tenant.

-All buyout agreements filed with the Rent Board are posted in a searchable database that is available to the public at the office.
+All buyout agreements filed with the Rent Board are posted in a searchable database that is available to the public at our office.
 However, all information regarding the identity of the tenants is redacted before being posted to the database.

 Section 37.9E specifies various remedies and penalties against a landlord for violation of the above requirements that can be enforced by civil action in state court.
-In addition, a landlord’s ability to convert a building into condominiums may be affected by a Buyout Agreement pursuant to the Subdivision Code
+In addition, a landlord’s ability to convert a building into condominiums may be affected by a Buyout Agreement pursuant to the Subdivision Code.

 You can obtain additional data about buyout agreements filed with the Rent Board, including the amounts and the number of tenants, by visiting the Rent Board’s website.